5 points of a Newtecnic architecture

 In short, we look at the ‘behaviour’ of the strategies and how their behaviours can work in harmony or with a natural efficiency.
 An example is where parts fit together almost ‘naturally’ rather than being forced together by the designer’s will rather than coming together by applying the principles of craft: an efficiency resulting in an elegance, an economy and a certain ease of use.
 These traditional architectural principles of firmness, commodity and delight are based in the craft of building, without the aid of applied decoration.
 Applied decoration gives a deliberately false impression of a building’s form in relation to its purpose, functions or use.
 Newtecnic is mindful that buildings are a ‘sketch’ or approximation of some greater intention; their designs should point to what is missing in the design – what would be there if more advanced technologies were available.
 Newtecnic designs aim to use the minimum amount of material or the minimum number of components in order to achieve their objective of being as useful as possible to the user of the building.

-A third approach is use of non-rectilinear forms within a design, enabling internal circulation routes to allow spaces to be experienced in a non-rectilinear manner.
-Spaces are experienced as oblique forms or forms that curve to the field of view.
-Spaces are arranged for the viewer to experience: the building user is the focus of parts of the building, rather than being the passive viewer of a building form that makes no reference to the user.
+The characteristic non-rectilinear forms within a Newtecnic design, enables internal circulation routes to allow spaces to be experienced as forms that are oriented to the field of view.
+Spaces are arranged for the viewer to experience: the user is the focus of parts of the building, rather than being the passive viewer of a building form that makes no reference to the user.
 This experience contrasts with walking through, or under, a large static object that is not concerned with how the form or space is perceived.